seanfisk/personal-chef-repo/config/macos/unautomated.md

   Preferences are scattered over a couple places.
 Some are in user defaults, and some are in `~/Library/Application Support/Sophos Anti-Virus`, and some are elsewhere.
 Most of them I didn't find, but I honestly didn't look really hard.
 We've just left the preferences unautomated for now.

+  Start at login uses custom workflow and is therefore not automated.

 * Memory Clean

-  Installed from the Mac App Store.
+  Installed from the Mac App Store; start at login uses custom workflow and is therefore not automated.

 * Wunderlist

-  Installed from the Mac App Store.
+  Installed from the Mac App Store; helper start at login uses custom workflow and is therefore not automated.

 * Quicksilver hotkey